 Photobiomodulation is today an increasingly common technique in aesthetic medicine as well as in cosmetics, particularly thanks to the National Aeronautics and Space Administration ( NASA).
 Light-emitting diodes, or LEDs, were invented in 1962.
 The first LEDs did not have the ability to benefit the skin.
 The emitted wavelengths were too broad and varied up to 100 nanometers (nm).
-In the 1990s, NASA developed LEDs that produced a very narrow, controlled spectrum of light.
-This level of mastery of specific wavelengths has allowed their development in medicine.
+In the 1990s, NASA developed LEDs that produced a very narrow and controlled spectrum of light.
+This level of mastery of very precise wavelengths has enabled their development in medicine.

-A wavelength is a variable which makes it possible to characterize electromagnetic waves, namely, light.
+A wavelength is a variable that allows us to characterize electromagnetic waves, namely light.
 It is simply a quantity which makes it possible to define whether a wave belongs, for example, to the ultraviolet domain, to the visible spectrum domain or to the infrared domain.

 NASA has therefore enabled the creation of LEDs emitting a very specific wavelength, making it possible to have LEDs with a very specific color: blue, green, yellow, or even red.

-However, light, despite the negative effects just mentioned, can in certain cases have a beneficial effect.
+However, light, despite the negative effects that we have just mentioned, can in certain cases have a beneficial effect.
 For example, UVB phototherapy is used today as a treatment for psoriasis.
-In addition, one of the pathways for the synthesis of vitamin D, an essential vitamin for the health of our skeleton, is made possible thanks to exposure to UVB.
+In addition, one of the synthesis pathways for vitamin D, an essential vitamin for the health of our skeleton, is made possible thanks to exposure to UVB.